ibrahimraimi/caching-proxy-server/README.md

 | `./example.sh`         | Run automated testing     |
 | `./demo-tui.sh`        | Demo TUI functionality    |
 | `caching-proxy --help` | Show CLI help             |

-## Support

-For issues and questions:

-1. Check the troubleshooting section above
-2. Review the test examples
-3. Check the console logs for debugging information
-4. Open an issue in the repository